Brain Rot: What the Science Actually Says About Your Shrinking Attention

 Reduce short-form video consumption.
 This is the obvious one, and it matters.
 Even cutting 30 minutes per day of TikTok or Reels creates space for your dopamine system to recalibrate.
 The goal isn't zero screen time.
 It's shifting the ratio toward content that requires sustained attention.

 Train sustained attention deliberately.
 Reading for 20 minutes without checking your phone.
 Working in focused blocks.
-These aren't productivity hacks.
-They're neurological rehab.
+These are not just productivity tricks.
+They are ways of rebuilding the kind of attention your brain has been using less often.
 Every time you sustain focus on a single task, you're strengthening prefrontal cortex function.

 Support the neurochemistry directly.
 Certain compounds target the exact pathways that brain rot disrupts.
 L-Theanine, an amino acid found in tea, promotes GABA activity and alpha brain wave production, creating calm focus without sedation.
 A study on PubMed found that 97 mg of L-Theanine combined with 40 mg of caffeine improved attention and cognitive performance in young adults.
 The combination outperformed either compound alone.